ldci/redCV/README.md

 ### Tested with macOS.

-Code is functional except for Haar detection.
-I'm unable to find the problem.
-If someone could take a look at the code, it would be very useful.
+Code is functional with Red 0.6.5.
+Errors corrected for Haar detection.

 You must compile samples since red routines are required.
 Most of samples require View.